-With those signature bright-colored, whimsical and cheerful art creations, our wonderful artist in residence, Diane Bourgeois, never ceases to delight us!
+With those signature bright-coloured, whimsical and cheerful art creations, our wonderful artist-in-residence, Diane Bourgeois, never ceases to delight us!

-Plus, here's a Bonus: with the help of Diane's art, we shed the light on the differences and similarities between two of the most enchanting art styles ever: Folk Art and Naive Art!
+With the help of Diane's art, we shed light on the differences and similarities between two of the most enchanting art styles ever: Folk Art and Naive Art!

-Diane grew up in Chéticamp, a quaint and cozy Acadian fishing town nestled along the rugged and scenic shores of the Cabot-Trail.
-It is no secret that Chéticamp and its neighbouring communities provide an infinite torrent of inspiration to Diane: all those adorable childhood-memory art pieces, depicted with her signature vivid acrylic palette, are largely inspired by these communities as well as the Cape Breton Highlands National Park's nature-trails!
-Above all, she is a beloved local Naive Artist and Folk Artist!
+Diane grew up in Cheticamp, a quaint and cozy Acadian fishing town nestled along the rugged and scenic shores of the Cabot Trail.
+It is no secret that Cheticamp and its neighbouring communities provide an infinite source of inspiration to Diane: all those adorable art creations, depicted with her signature vivid acrylic palette, are largely inspired by these Acadian communities.
+Above all, Diane is locally known for her Naive Art and Folk Art talent.

-Folk Art and Naive Art movements can often be confused because they somewhat overlap, they both are characterized by:
+Folk Art and Naive Art movements can often be confused, as they both are characterized by:

 - bright, contrasting colours,